Definition - What does Semen Analysis mean?

 An analysis will most commonly include a summary of:

 - Motility, the number of sperm moving.
 Ideally, 40% or more should be moving.
-This is called total motility count is thought to be one of the best predictors of male infertility.
+This is called total motility count and is thought to be one of the best predictors of male infertility.

 - Morphology or shape, with at least 4% of sperm appearing to be normally shaped.
 This means that around 96% may appear abnormal, but the appearance does not mean the genetic material on the inside is damaged.